ArtifexSoftware/MuPDF.NET/README.md

 ## License and Copyright
-MuPDF.NET is available under open-source [AGPL](https://github.com/ArtifexSoftware/MuPDF.NET/blob/main/LICENSE) (included in this repository as `LICENSE` file) and commercial license agreements.
-If you determine you cannot meet the requirements of the AGPL, please contact [Artifex](https://artifex.com/contact/) for more information regarding a commercial license.
+MuPDF.NET is available under the [Artifex Community License](https://github.com/ArtifexSoftware/MuPDF.NET/blob/main/LICENSE.md) (included in this repository as `LICENSE.md` file) and commercial license agreements.
+If you determine you cannot meet the requirements of the [Artifex Community License](https://github.com/ArtifexSoftware/MuPDF.NET/blob/main/LICENSE.md), please [contact Artifex](https://artifex.com/contact/mupdf-net-inquiry.php) for more information regarding a commercial license.